Factbox: Potential successors to India's central bank chief Rajan

 Gokarn, 56, also a former deputy RBI governor, currently serves as an executive director at the IMF.
 He looked after monetary policy during his three years at the central bank until the end of 2012.

-Bhattacharya, 60, whose term as the chair at State Bank of India ends later this year, is perceived as another front-runner in the race.
+The 74-year-old economist has held several positions with the Indian government, including as a finance secretary.

-Given "her bias toward the banking sector," Nomura said it sees Bhattacharya as a "more dovish candidate."
+He has authored several reports for the government, most recently writing about reviving public-private partnerships for infrastructure projects.
+Kelkar chalked out a fiscal consolidation roadmap under the previous government.

-Reporting by Suvashree Dey Choudhury, Douglas Busvine, Rajesh Kumar Singh, Devidutta Tripathy and Rafael Nam; Editing by Sherry Jacob-Phillips
+Reporting by Suvashree Dey Choudhury, Douglas Busvine, Rajesh Kumar Singh, Devidutta Tripathy and Rafael Nam; Editing by Euan Rocha and Helen Popper